What is DMARC & Why Does It Matter for Your Email Campaigns?

 Overlooking Third-Party Senders

-Role of DMARC in Email Campaign Management System
+Role of DMARC in Email Campaign Management

-• Poorly configured ports or SPF/DKIM failure.
+• Misconfigured ports or recurring SPF/DKIM failures

-• Spam reduction → your content quality
+• Fewer spam complaints → your content quality gets judged fairly

-Marketing and IT integration:
+Marketing and IT Integration:

 Advanced Add-ons: BIMI, ARC, and Brand Visibility

-Quick look at ARC (Authenticated Received Chain):
+A quick look at ARC (Authenticated Received Chain):

 Case Study — DMARC Business Dashboard